If you want to start applying for funds and need to have basic knowledge about what to write, please look at the categories below.

 What about pilot training?

 The single best way to pilot safely is to honor one of our guiding principles: Slowness.
 Riding slowly allows so many good things to happen between the passengers and the pilot, and between the passengers and the community!
 It’s an added benefit that riding slowly is the safest way to pilot.
+Check out the videos on YouTube here for more insight into handling the trishaws.
+Cycling Without Age YouTube channel, Copenhagen Cycles YouTube channel.

 Legal and insurance